JeanBaptisteServais/Jojo-detector-/README.md

 - <strong>Separate object in case where there are too many objects</strong> and rewrite them in a new picture.

+- <strong>We recuperate position</strong> of all of the last objects from the inital image for display it at the end.

-- <strong>Make a rotation of objects in case where objects are horizontally or leaning</strong>
+- Finally <strong>Make a rotation of objects in case where objects are horizontally or leaning</strong>